dinhngocdung/easyengine-docker/README.md

 # easyengine-container
-Install EasyEngine by Docker container, with any Distribution Linux
+Install EasyEngine by Docker container, on any Distribution Linux with Docker installed.

-Requetment: Docker

 Install: